-With a dive entry on an acoustic signal, the competitor swims 25 m each of: front crawl, breaststroke, legs-only lifesaving kick, and back crawl to touch the finish wall of the pool.
+With a dive or in-water start on an acoustic signal, the competitor swims 25 m each of: front crawl, breaststroke, legs-only lifesaving kick, and back crawl to touch the finish wall of the pool.

 Competitors must swim the 4 legs of the individual medley in the order of strokes specified.